251027-Java/intro-to-kubernetes-manas-revature/README.md

 ```

 **Questions**:
-1. How many pods were created?
+1. How many pods were created? **A: 2 pods, because we set replicas to be 2**
-2. What is the pod naming pattern?
+2. What is the pod naming pattern? **A: The pods started with web-app because we set that as the label in the template.
+They are followed by a string that seems to be a pod id, and then a string that is the replica id.**

 ### Task 3: Create a Service
 Create `service.yaml` to expose the deployment: